unicorn-23/GwasWA/README.md

 For downloading sequence data, utilize the following commands and their respective parameters:

--   `--sra <str>`: Download .sra files based on specified SRA accessions.
+-   `--sra <str>`: Download SRA files based on specified SRA accessions.
 Separate multiple accessions by spaces.
 -   `--sralist <filename>`: Download SRA files using a list in a file (`srr_list.txt`).
 Each line in the file represents an SRA accession.
 -   `--nThrds <int>`: Number of simultaneous downloads to be initiated.